giorgk/Mantis/README.md

 2. Python

 ## Matlab implementation
-At the moment Matlab requires just one line code that loads the GUI
+Matlab requires just one line code that loads the GUI
 ```
 TestGUI
 ```